mevdschee/saferbq/README.md

 // NB: Fails safely as no such table exists, customers table unaffected.
 ```

-Note how you have to create the client from the `saferbq` package instead of the
+NB: You have to create the client from the `saferbq` package instead of the
 `bigquery` package.

 ## Installation